DevExpress/devextreme-documentation/api-reference/20 Data Visualization Widgets/dxPolarChart/5 Series Types/Series Types.md

 ---
 ---
 ##### shortDescription
-This section lists objects that define options used to configure series of specific types.
+This section lists objects that define properties used to configure series of specific types.

 ---